Introducing IP-based routing for Amazon Route 53

 This post explains what IP-based routing is and how to deploy it to route traffic with Route 53 based on client subnets.
 Before diving into how this new Route 53 feature works, let’s explore how Route 53 will determine the query-originating client subnet in a DNS request.

 When a Route 53 DNS server receives a query from a DNS resolver, the source IP address of the resolver is always present.
-Some DNS resolvers which implement the EDNS Client Subnet standard (RFC 7871) will also include the IP range of the original client that made the query.
+In addition Route 53 supports the Extension Mechanisms for DNS (EDNS; RFC 6891), which allows DNS resolvers that implement EDNS Client Subnet (RFC 7871) to also include the IP range of the original client that made the query.
 When present, this allows Route 53 to more accurately determine the client’s location.

 When it is available, Route 53 will use the ECS value to determine responses for the client.
 Otherwise, it will use the resolver’s IP.

-To learn more about how Route 53 uses EDNS0, see this documentation page.
+To learn more about how Route 53 uses EDNS, see this documentation page.

 How IP-based routing works